sphinx-contrib/matlabdomain/README.rst

    properties, methods) to links Valid values are ``"basic"`` and ``"all"``.

-   * ``"basic"`` - Auto-links (1) known classes or functions that appear in docstring lines that begin with "See also" and any subsequent lines before the next blank line (unknown names are wrapped in double-backquotes), and (2) property and method names that appear in lists under "<MyClass> Properties:" and "<MyClass> Methods:" headings in class docstrings.
+   * ``"basic"`` - Auto-links (1) known classes, functions, properties, or methods that appear in docstring lines that begin with "See also" and any subsequent lines before the next blank line (unknown names are wrapped in double-backquotes), and (2) property and method names that appear in lists under "<MyClass> Properties:" and "<MyClass> Methods:" headings in class docstrings.